 There are two interconnected reasons why smart homes should be treated differently.
 The first is that some smart objects will be income generating, and a parallel can be drawn with the justification for discrete treatment for such sorts of assets given for tenant’s fixtures.
 The second is that the limitation of the tenant’s rights, and the approach taken to mortgagees, was at least partly an exercise in information cost management, and that aspect is being made obsolete.

 The justification for special protection (from the operation of the fixtures doctrine) for tenant’s fixtures essentially rested on those objects being income-generating assets.
 Such assets were protected from being automatically treated as part of the land, providing the user (and third-party suppliers) the option of removal of the asset.
 Though this area of law is quite ossified, with fragmented doctrinal remnants, it does provide a foundation for justifying protecting income-generating assets as distinct types of objects within the fixture and fittings firmament.
 Smart homes are likely to be income-generating.
 This could be in the form of generating valuable data about how the house itself is used.
 A less ephemeral form of income generation may come from smart houses producing and selling objects, perhaps through an embedded 3-D printer.
 Treating such assets as being distinct and thus presumptively excluded from any mortgagee’s claim would generate a space for sellers of such smart objects to retain security, thus enabling the development of a market for financing such transactions.
 There will also need to be acknowledgement that there is whole group of actors involved who have not before had such an interaction with real property: those holding IP rights over the software that makes everything smart.
 Relationships at the edge of property rights can be notoriously difficult to structure, as evidenced by Hunter’s work on solar panel installations, and the inevitable introduction of IP rights holders into smart home/object relationships may thus be seen as problematic.
 A major difficulty, possibly the most practically significant, for those who hold interests in assets are the information costs of monitoring and where necessary controlling those assets.
 Yet the nature of smart technology is such that those with the capacity via software to identify and control the use of an asset can do so at a very low cost.
 The problem thus is not likely to be one where the interest holder is unaware or unable to protect their interest, but instead where the interest holder is very able to exercise power over their assets.
 This means that the problem here is more likely to be having to deal with the exercise of power over smart objects and smart homes by those whose identity is unclear.
 This thus becomes clear as an issue of protecting third parties (such as, but not exclusively, future purchasers).
-But it is also clear that the justification for the fixtures’ doctrine is weakened.
+But it is also clear that the justification for the fixtures doctrine is weakened.